-COMPARATIVE PLANNING A survey of national, regional and local planning implementation measures in use in the devel-oped world.
-Particular attention will be given to the planning experiences of European nations and their impact on American planning theory and practice.

-METHODS OF PLANNING ANALYSIS I Prerequisite: 630.
-Introduction to the primary analytic techniques for small-area demographic and economic analysis and projection.

-METHODS OF PLANNING ANALYSIS II 3 credits Prerequisite: 630.
-Review of the primary techniques for comprehensive plan preparation, evaluation and implementation.

-ADVANCED SPATIAL ANALYSIS Prerequisite: 483/583 or permission.
+- COMPARATIVE PLANNING 633 3 credits A survey of national, regional and local planning implementation measures in use in the devel-oped world.
+Particular attention will be given to the planning experiences of European nations and their impact on American planning theory and practice. - METHODS OF PLANNING ANALYSIS I 637 3 credits Prerequisite: 630.
+Introduction to the primary analytic techniques for small-area demographic and economic analysis and projection. - 638 METHODS OF PLANNING ANALYSIS II Prerequisite: 630.
+Review of the primary techniques for comprehensive plan preparation, evaluation and implementation. - ADVANCED SPATIAL ANALYSIS 680 3 credits Perequisite: 433/583 or permission.
 Advanced concepts and methodologies in geographic research.
-Emphasis on quantitative revolution in geographical analysis including multivariate procedures as factor, discriminant and economical analysis, and multidimensional scaling.

-PLANNING INTERNSHIP Prerequisite: permission.
-Individual experience in selected planning agencies for supervised performance in professional planning work.

-HISTORY OF GEOGRAPHIC THOUGHT 3 credits Greatistic: 481/581 or permission.
-Critical review of major developments in geographic concepts from ancient times to present.

-INDIVIDUAL READING AND RESEARCH (May be repeated for a total of six credits) Prerequisite: permission of instructor.
-Intensive investigation of selected topics under guidance of faculty member.

-THESIS RESEARCH 1-6 credits Independent and original work toward a thesis.
+Emphasis on quantitative revolution in geographical analysis including multivariate procedures as factor, discriminant and economical analysis, and multidimensional scaling. - PLANNING INTERNSHIP 685 3 credits Prerequisite: permission.
+Individual experience in selected planning agencies for supervised performance in professional planning work. - HISTORY OF GEOGRAPHIC THOUGHT 3 credits Prerequisite: 481/581 or permission.
+Critical review of major developments in geographic con-cepts from ancient times to present.
+3 credits - INDIVIDUAL READING AND RESEARCH 698 1-3 credits INDIVIDUAL DEADING AND RESERVED.
+(May be repeated for a total of six credits) Prerequisite: permission of instructor.
+Intensive investigation of selected topics under guidance of faculty member. - THESIS RESEARCH 699 1-6 credits Independent and original work toward a thesis.